Q-CAD/.github/profile/README.md

 3. Spec2Struct -- Solves the inverse problem of generating atomic structures conditioned upon a given 1D spectra, such as a Scanning Tunneling Spectroscopy (STS) measurement, using a Generative Dissuion model.
 4. HeteroBuilder -- python tools to construct quantum heterostructures.
 5. PyRMG -- Python wrapper to perform high-throughput real-space multigrid DFT calculations on DOE's exascale supercomputers (Frontier, Aurora and Perlmutter)
+6. CBED-image-2-struct -- rVAE based inverse-learning algorithm to combine digital-twins of convergent beam electron diffraction (CBED) patterns with experimental CBED measurements to solve for the underlying atomic structure;

 Active Lead Developers in this Project: